 - US Justice Department: In January 2021, Vivint was required to pay the United States $3.2 million to resolve allegations that Vivint employees made false statements to secure financing for customers’ purchases of Vivint’s home monitoring products, the Justice Department announced today.
 To read more, click here.

-If you are concerned about the representations anyone made about.
-CPI or your security system, please contact us immediately.
+If you are concerned about the representations anyone made about your security system, please contact us immediately: